scnuhealthy/To-Learn-Car-s-Pose-with-Deep-Learning/README.md

 ![image2](https://github.com/scnuhealthy/To_Learn_Cars_Pose_with_Deep_Learning/blob/master/images/7e6da78c8dde0479f30da7304391ba9f_221.jpg)

 # Solution
 The problem can be defined as the classification problem.
 The poses can be classified into 36 classes, 1-10 degree, 11-20 degree...
 Now I simplify the problem and I just class the cars into 4 classes,1-90 degree, 91-180 degree..
-The best way to solve a classification is using deep learning.
+The best way to solve a classification problem is using deep learning.

 # Deep learning
 # Network